-The Council has previously produced group accounts but have determined for 2021/22 that this is no longer a requirement.
-There are also four companies with which the Council has close involvement, three of which are not trading.
+There are four Council companies with which the Council has close involvement, three of which are not trading.
 Group accounts have not been prepared in respect of the sole trading company on the ground of materiality.
 These companies are:

 Redbridge Civic Services Ltd (RCS) provides waste services for the Council and is wholly owned by the Council.
 Due to the turnover and net assets held by the company it is not considered necessary to consolidate as they would not materially impact on the group accounts.